thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons8[i].checked == true)
         {
-            var feedback8 = "<p style='color:red'>Wrong; The simpler a model is, the more poorly it will represent the data.
-The most complex model possible exactly reproduces the observed data, and has 0 degrees of freedom.
-Topic: fit vs complexity, see lecture.</p>";
+            var feedback8 = "<p style='color:red'>Wrong; The 'parameters' are the quantities we want to estimate.
+In this case, we have observed data for X_i and Y_i.
+We then estimate the intercept a and slope b.
+Then, we can calculate the residuals e_i.
+Topic: Model parameters, see lecture.</p>";
-            if(radioButtons8[i].value == "1") {
+            if(radioButtons8[i].value == "2") {
               feedback8 = "<p style='color:green'>Correct!</p>"
             }
             document.getElementById("answerFeedback8").innerHTML = feedback8;